ocadotechnology/pagerduty-grafana-datasource/RELEASING.md

 1. Create a [Grafana Cloud account](https://grafana.com/signup).
 2. Make sure that the first part of the plugin ID matches the slug of your Grafana Cloud account.
    - _You can find the plugin ID in the `plugin.json` file inside your plugin directory.
 For example, if your account slug is `acmecorp`, you need to prefix the plugin ID with `acmecorp-`._
-3. Create a Grafana Cloud API key with the `PluginPublisher` role.
+3. Create a Grafana Cloud Access policy with the `plugins:write` scope.
+4. Create an Access Token for this Access policy
-4. Keep a record of this API key as it will be required for signing a plugin.
+5. Keep a record of this token as it will be required for signing a plugin.

 ## Signing a plugin